starfederation/datastar/site/static/md/reference/action_plugins.md

 Arguments: `@setAll(pathPrefix: string, value: any)`

 Sets all the signals that start with the prefix to the expression provided in the second argument.
-This is useful for setting all the values of a nested signal at once.
+This is useful for setting all the values of a signal namespace at once.

 ```html
 <div data-on-change="@setAll('foo.', true)"></div>